-§12-206 Gratuities and Kickbacks.
+§12-106 Gratuities and Kickbacks.

-- offer, give, or agree to give any employee or former employee, or for any employee or former employee to solicit, demand, accept, or agree to accept from another person, a gratuity or an offer of employment in connection with any decision, approval, disapproval, recommendation, preparation of any part of a program requirement or a purchase request, influencing the content of any specification or procurement standard, rendering of advice, investigation, auditing, or in any other advisory capacity in any proceeding or application, request for ruling, determination, claim or controversy, or other particular matter, pertaining to any program requirement or a contract or subcontract, or to any solicitation or proposal therefor. - (2) Kickbacks.
+- (1) Gratuities.
+It shall be a breach of ethical standards for any person to offer, give, or agree to give any employee or former employee, or for any employee or former employee to solicit, demand, accept, or agree to accept from another person, a gratuity or an offer of employment in connection with any decision, approval, disapproval, recommendation, preparation of any part of a program requirement or a purchase request, influencing the content of any specification or procurement standard, rendering of advice, investigation, auditing, or in any other advisory capacity in any proceeding or application, request for ruling, determination, claim or controversy, or other particular matter, pertaining to any program requirement or a contract or subcontract, or to any solicitation or proposal therefor. - (2) Kickbacks.
 It shall be a breach of ethical standards for any payment, gratuity, or offer of employment to be made by or on behalf of a subcontractor under a contract to the prime contractor or higher tier subcontractor or any person associated therewith, as an inducement for the award of a subcontract or order. - (3) Contract Clause.
 The prohibition against gratuities and kickbacks prescribed in this Section shall be conspicuously set forth in every contract and solicitation therefor.

-§12-207 Prohibition Against Contingent Fees.
+§12-107 Prohibition Against Contingent Fees.

-- (1) Contingent Fees.
-It shall be a breach of ethical standards for a person to be retained, or to retain a person, to solicit or secure a [State] contract upon an agreement or understanding for a commission, percentage, brokerage, or contingent fee, except for retention of bona fide employees or bona fide established commercial selling agencies for the purpose of securing business. - (2) Representation of Contractor.
-Every person, before being awarded a [State] contract, shall represent, in writing, that such person has not retained anyone in violation of Subsection (1) of this Section.
+(1) Contingent Fees.
+It shall be a breach of ethical standards for a person to be retained, or to retain a person, to solicit or secure a [Purchasing Agency] contract upon an agreement or understanding for a commission, percentage, brokerage, or contingent fee, except for retention of bona fide employees or bona fide established commercial selling agencies for the purpose of securing business.

+- (2) Representation of Contractor.
+Every person, before being awarded a [Purchasing Agency] contract, shall represent, in writing, that such person has not retained anyone in violation of Subsection (1) of this Section.
 Failure to do so constitutes a breach of ethical standards. - (3) Contract Clause.
 The representation prescribed in Subsection (2) of this Section shall be conspicuously set forth in every contract and solicitation therefor.

 The proscription stated in Subsection (1) shall not be understood to prevent an attorney, an accountant, or other professional person from representing a client in the pursuit of professional duties.
-For example, it would not prevent an attorney from representing a client in a bid protest nor would it prevent an attorney or an accountant from entering into contract negotiations with a [State] agency.
-However, it would preclude a professional or any other person engaged in the actual act of soliciting or selling to the [State] from being paid on a contingent basis.
+For example, it would not prevent an attorney from representing a client in a bid protest nor would it prevent an attorney or an accountant from entering into contract negotiations with a [Purchasing Agency].
+However, it would preclude a professional or any other person engaged in the actual act of soliciting or selling to the [Purchasing Agency] from being paid on a contingent basis.

-§12-208 Restrictions on Employment of Present and Former Employees.
+§12-108 Restrictions on Employment of Present and Former Employees.

 - (1) Contemporaneous Employment Prohibited.
 Except as may be permitted by regulations or rulings of the [Ethics Commission], it shall be a breach of ethical standards for any employee who is participating directly or indirectly in the procurement process to become or be, while such an employee, the employee of any person contracting with the governmental body by whom the employee is employed.
 Notice of this provision shall be provided in accordance with regulations promulgated by the [Ethics Commission]. - (2) Restrictions on Former Employees in Matters Connected with Their Former Duties. - (a) Permanent Disqualification of Former Employee Personally Involved in a Particular Matter.
-It shall be a breach of ethical standards for any former employee knowingly to act as a principal, or as an agent for anyone other than the [State], in connection with any: - (i) judicial or other proceeding, application, request for a ruling, or other determination; - (ii) contract; - (iii) claim; or - (iv) charge or controversy, - in which the employee participated personally and substantially through decision, approval, disapproval, recommendation, rendering of advice, investigation, or otherwise while an employee, where the [State] is a party or has a direct and substantial interest. - (b) One Year Representation Restriction Regarding Matters for Which a Former Employee Was Officially Responsible.
-It shall be a breach of ethical standards for any former employee, within one year after cessation of the former employee's official responsibility, knowingly to act as a principal, or as an agent for anyone other than the [State], in connection with any:
+It shall be a breach of ethical standards for any former employee knowingly to act as a principal, or as an agent for anyone other than the [Purchasing Agency], in connection with any:

-- (i) judicial or other proceeding, application, request for a ruling, or other determination;
+- (i) judicial or other proceeding, application, request other determination;

 - (ii) contract;

 - (iii) claim; or

 - (iv) charge or controversy,